aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 ### In the Literature

-This is the equation seen most often in references for blowdown time.
+This is the equation seen most often in references for estimating blowdown time for pipelines and compressor systems.
 It is also what is going on under the hood with many online calculators for vessel blowdown times.
 Though, in my experience, this is not always well documented and a modified form is often presented.

 The time constant, $\tau$, can be broken up to look like this